 • Capable of multi-tasking and working in a challenging, intense, and dynamic deadline-oriented environment.

-• Well-developed presentation skills.
+• An interest in developing presentation skills.

 • Willingness and ability to adapt to changing technologies and systems.

 • Willingness and ability to comply with Institute policies, procedures and mandates.

 Previous experience in nonproliferation-related projects preferred.

 The Middlebury Institute of International Studies at Monterey maintains a smoke-free workplace and complies with the Federal Drug-Free Schools and Communities Act and Drug-Free Workplace Act.

 Position requires light to moderate physical effort, the ability to travel domestically by plane, a driver's license suitable for domestic US driving, and the ability to work at a computer keyboard for extended periods of time.